HIV & CORONAVIRUS

 However, if you have a low CD4 count (below 200) or a detectable viral load, it says you "may be at higher risk of severe illness.”

 Furthermore on 25 May 2020 BHIVA released new information following case series from five countries showed "no clear evidence for a higher COVID-19 infection rate or different disease course in people with HIV than in HIV-negative people".

 All of the below applies to people who have no symptoms of, and have not tested positive for, COVID-19 (coronavirus).
 If you or someone you live with has tested positive or has possible symptoms, you need to check this website for advice.

-On 23 June 2020 the Government changed it's guidelines on shielding for people considered 'extremely vulnerable', to take affect on 6 July 2020.
+From 1 August 2020 the Government changed its guidelines on shielding for people considered 'extremely vulnerable', recommending that shielding is no longer required.

 · Your CD4 count is below 50; and/or